Defense Attorney For Violation of Restraining Order, Brockton And Taunton Law Offices

 A 10-day temporary restraining order usually serves as the first step toward getting a permanent restraining order.
 If you have had a 10 day restraining order issued against you by a judge then you will have the right to appear and present evidence at a subsequent 209A hearing.
 If you fail to appear or do not contest the order for a full restraining order then it will issue automatically.
 There is a lot at stake at these hearings.

 Restraining Order Filed Against You?
 Violated A Restraining Order?
-Get A Free Consultation With A Defense Attorney
+Get A Free Consultation With An Experienced Defense Attorney

 Having a restraining order filed against you is a very serious matter and you should contact a criminal defense attorney immediately to insure your rights are protected.
 Your freedom, job security, future employment, educational opportunities and ability to see your children is all at stake.

 Unfortunately, many people abuse the system in an attempt to obtain restraining orders for illegitimate purposes.
 Often times a jilted lover will seek a restraining order out of spite or a spouse will seek a restraining order during a divorce in order to strength their position in the event of a custody battle.
 Unfortunately most people don’t realize the potential consequences that can result from a having a restraining order filed against them.
 If someone gets a 209A restraining order issued against you then your name will be entered into the national criminal database despite the fact that this a civil matter and not a criminal matter.